DECORATIVE PAINTING COURSES

 Courses are scheduled depending on demand.
 If a course has been scheduled, exact dates can be found in the table below the course.

-There are many hotels, apartments and bed and breakfast options for your stay in Florence.
-The studio is very centrally located and any accommodation in the historical centre of Florence is within walking distance of the studio.
+There are many hotels, apartments and agriturismo options for your stay in Tuscany.
+The studio is located in the picturesque setting of the Santuario del Carmine near Anghiari.
+You will need a car to get there, or ask us about taxi services from Anghiari.
 Please contact us if you would like recommendations on where to stay during your course.

 Courses are usually held over three to five days.
 Particular durations will be stated once a course is scheduled.